CryptoOnion/doc/concepts/modules.md

 ### Encapsulated

-The first approach is about making independent modules that expose signals and events for their respective in and output.
+The first approach is about making independent modules that expose signals and events for their respective input and output.
 Peer definitions then have to be independent from each other and can only be accessed from the same multitier object.

 ```scala